MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x157--kernel-thread-priority-floor-violation.md

 ---
 title: Bug Check 0x157 KERNEL_THREAD_PRIORITY_FLOOR_VIOLATION
-description: The ATTEMPTED_SWITCH_FROM_DPC bug check has a value of 0x00000157.
+description: The KERNEL_THREAD_PRIORITY_FLOOR_VIOLATION bug check has a value of 0x00000157.
 This indicates that an illegal operation was attempted on the priority floor of a particular thread.
 keywords: ["Bug Check 0x157 KERNEL_THREAD_PRIORITY_FLOOR_VIOLATION", "KERNEL_THREAD_PRIORITY_FLOOR_VIOLATION"]
 ms.date: 05/23/2017
 topic_type: